-Speaking of perfect records, Ashland once upon a time had a coach who knew a little bit about that subject.
+Ashland once upon a time had a coach who knew a little bit about the subject of perfect records.

 Those are some amazing numbers, but Patterson’s impact on the 16th Region was enormous, too.
 He was 44-0 against region competition, a mark that may never be duplicated.
 Patterson’s trademark man-to-man defense became the model for others and soon became this region’s calling card.
 It’s not much of a stretch to say he changed the way basketball was played here.